Estimated reading time: 8 minutes

 We love the color scheme!

-The porch wing is now uncovered and ready for guests to enjoy the afternoon view.
-It is on rollers so we can reposition it as needed.
+The patio swing is now uncovered and ready for guests to enjoy the afternoon view.
+We put the swing on rollers so we can reposition it as needed.

 Ready for Springtime on the patio!

-Domi and the crew rolled in at 12:30 pm, and we immediately did what responsible adults do: went to BEVMO, then also The Wine Store—because one store couldn’t possibly handle our level of ambition.
+Domi and the crew rolled in at 12:30 pm, and we immediately did what responsible adults do: went to BEVMO, then also Total Wine & More—because one store couldn’t possibly handle our weird requests.

-We stocked up for the legendary “Hershey Chocolate Martini,” which is clear and usually has a Hershey’s Kiss in the glass!
+We stocked up for the legendary “Hershey Chocolate Martini,” which is totally clear, with the only evidence of chocolate being the Hershey’s Kiss in the glass!
 The recipe is simple:

 • 2 oz vanilla vodka